 14. Tibetan Buddhism

 Up north, in places such as Mcleod Ganj, where the air is cooler and crisper, quaint hill stations give way to snow-topped peaks.
 Here, the cultural influences came not by coasts but via mountain passes.
 Tibetan Buddhism thrives, and multilayered monasteries emerge from the forest or steep cliff s as vividly and poetically as the sun rises over golden Khangchendzonga.
 Weathered prayer flags on forest paths blow in the wind, the sound of monks chanting reverberates in meditation halls, and locals bring offerings and make merit, all in the shadow of the mighty Himalaya.

 Meenakshi Amman Temple is a historic Hindu temple located on the southern bank of the Vaigai River in the temple city of Madurai, Tamil Nadu, India.
 It is dedicated to Parvati, known as Meenakshi, and her consort, Shiva, here named Sundareswarar.
 The temple forms the heart and lifeline of the 2,500-year-old city.
 It is one of India’s key places to experience the vibrant wonder of religious life.

 It’s easy to be beguiled in the ancient Keralan port of Kochi.
-Its most charming district, Fort cochin, displays a tantalising cocktail of influences, the Arabs, British, Chinese, Dutch, and Portuguese have left indelible marks on the history and development of Cochin.
-Cochin has outgrown its original bounds and is now the general name given to much of the region adjoining the original town, which now includes Cochin, Fort Kochi, Mattanchery, Ernakulam and many other nearby towns and villages.
+Its most charming district, Fort Cochin, displays a tantalizing cocktail of influences, the Arabs, British, Chinese, Dutch, and Portuguese have left indelible marks on the history and development of Cochin.
+Cochin has outgrown its original bounds and is now the general name given to much of the region adjoining the original town, which now includes Cochin, Fort Kochi, Mattancherry, Ernakulam and many other nearby towns and villages.